tmichniewski/MiniSpark/README.md

 and this is equivalent to Scala type (trait) `Function1[Dataset[T], Dataset[U]]`.

 One of standard methods in this trait is a method called `andThen` to sequentially apply two functions.
-In our case for such kind of function composition we prefer to use the `+` operator.
+In our case for such kind of function composition we prefer to use the `+` operator, but this is just an alias.

 Summing up, we define the following type called `Function`: